ChrisMalnick/xx3dsfml/README.md

 Installing xx3dsfml is as simple as compiling the xx3dsfml.cpp code, making any of the following changes beforehand if required:

-1. Change the **PRODUCT** macro to *N3DSXL.2* if using a revised board.
+1. Change the **PRODUCT** macro to **N3DSXL.2** if using a revised board.
-2. Comment out the **setProcessingInterval()** call in the **Audio** class constructor if using a version of SFML < 2.6.0 (which doesn't actually impact the performance very much as it turns out).
+2. Comment out the **setProcessingInterval()** call in the **Audio** class constructor if using a version of SFML earlier than 2.6.0 (which doesn't actually impact the performance very much as it turns out).

 A Makefile utilizing the Make utility and g++ compiler is provided with the following functionality:

 1. make:	    This will create the executable which can be executed via the ./xx3dsfml command.
 2. make clean:	This will remove all files (including the executable) created by the above command.

 #### Controls